texfaq/texfaq.github.io/CONTRIBUTING.md

 Commit messages where the content of a single question is changed should start with `Q-<name>`.
-Changes to the _content_ of questions should always be made in separate commits: formatting, typos or other 'non-significant' changes can be made for multiple questions in one go
+Changes to the _content_ of questions should always be made in separate commits: formatting, typos or other 'non-significant' changes can be made for multiple questions in one go.

 If you are making a significant change to the content, please make sure you add yourself to the [contributors list](AUTHORS.md).